The lattice of varieties of monoids

-Since semigroups and monoids are closely related types of algebras, it seems plausible that lattices of varieties they generate should satisfy more or less similar properties.
+Since semigroups and monoids are closely related types of algebras, it seems plausible that the varieties they generate should have subvariety lattices that satisfy more or less similar properties.
 However, this is very far from the case.
-Significant differences between the lattices $\mathbb{SEM}$ and $\mathbb{MON}$ can already be found in early works~\cite{Head-68} \and~\cite{Pollak-81}; see Subsections~\ref{COM} and~\ref{covers exists}, respectively.
-Throughout the article, we will regularly highlight differences in properties of these two lattices.
-It is fair to note that in some cases, the lattices $\mathbb{SEM}$ and $\mathbb{MON}$ satisfy similar properties, but such instances are rare.
-In this subsection, we briefly discuss what cause the mentioned differences.
+Significant differences between the lattices $\mathbb{SEM}$ and $\mathbb{MON}$ can already be found in some early works, such as Head~\cite{Head-68} and Poll\'ak~\cite{Pollak-81}; see Subsections~\ref{COM} and~\ref{covers exists}, respectively.
+Throughout the article, we will often highlight differences in properties of these two lattices.
+In some cases, the lattices $\mathbb{SEM}$ and $\mathbb{MON}$ satisfy similar properties, but such instances are rare.
+In this subsection, we briefly discuss what causes the mentioned differences.

-When we deal with identities of monoids, we can ``erase'' letters by substituting~1 for them.
-This fundamentally affects the deducibility of identities and essentially changes the structure of the varietal lattices.
-We give only one typical example:
+When we deal with identities of monoids, we can ``eliminate'' all occurrences of a letter by substituting~1 for it.
+This fundamentally affects the deducibility of identities and essentially changes the structure of varietal lattices.
+We give a simple but striking example:

-The lattice $L(\mathbf K)$ is extremely complex because it contains an isomorphic copy of every finite lattice; see~\cite[Section~12]{Shevrin-Vernikov-Volkov-09} or~\cite[Lemma~3]{Volkov-89}.
-But the monoid variety $\var\{x^2\approx yzy\}$ is trivial because it satisfies the identity $1\approx z$.
+The lattice $L(\mathbf K)$ is extremely complex because it contains an isomorphic copy of every finite lattice \cite[Lemma~3]{Volkov-89}.
+But the monoid variety $\var\{x^2\approx yzy\}$ is trivial because every monoid in it satisfies the identity $1\approx z$.
 A deeper reason leading to significant differences between the lattices $\mathbb{MON}$ and $\mathbb{SEM}$ will be elaborated at the end of Subsection~\ref{sublat}.

-\mypart{The lattice $\mathbb{MON}$ and its sublattices}
+\part{The lattice $\mathbb{MON}$ and its sublattices}